Modern Slavery Act Statement

 Supply chain

 The Group sources raw materials, components and equipment predominantly from UK suppliers.
 However, these supplies, or elements of them, may originate from overseas locations that have been identified by the Group as carrying a higher risk of modern slavery.
 Parts of the Group provide supply and fit services directly to UK customers.
-In some cases, the installation services are provided by subcontractors.
+In some cases, the installation services may be provided by subcontractors.
 There is a risk that the installers provided by the subcontractors could be involved in modern slavery and human trafficking, or that they are paid less than the minimum statutory pay provisions.

 Where possible, in particular for our key raw materials, we build long-standing relationships with our core suppliers and communicate with them regularly.
 This ensures that we understand their business and that they understand our expectations around ethical behaviour.
 We periodically perform a risk assessment in relation to our key suppliers.
 We have a robust due diligence process where we do engage with new suppliers, to ensure they meet our high standards of ethical and business conduct, and we seek where possible to incorporate terms and conditions relating to Modern Slavery Act provisions in new supply contracts.
 A review of key suppliers is part of the due diligence process where acquisitions are made by the Group.